lemiLab/lemiLab.github.io/Readme.md

 ## Contact Information

-For inquiries or support, please contact Jingjing.Bai@nyulagone.org.
+For inquiries or support, please contact lemiLab